wsntxxn/UniFlow-Audio/README.md

 Then, for each task type, implement a class by inheriting `AudioGenerationDataset` in `data_module/dataset.py`: the content loading method is defined here.

+For datasets used in the paper, our pre-processing scripts are in [data_preprocess](./data_preprocess).
+You may use them as reference to process your own data.

 ### Configurations

 We use `hydra` + `omegaconf` to organize training configurations.